MGMonge/petrol/README.md

 ## Why does this package exist?

-The main reason this package exists is because **Vue js developers** needed a quick way to unit test their components. **Although Petrol can be used to test anything** Vue is its main focus.
+**Although Petrol can be used to test anything** The main reason this package exists is because **Vue js developers** needed a quick way to unit test their components.

 Petrol uses **Jasmine** internally to run the tests but the test files don't use the `describe()` and `it()` global methods. it has its own structure and assertion methods.